Chestnut-winged cuckoo: Distribution

 During migration in India, it moves along the Eastern Ghats in its southward migration with exhausted individuals often being discovered in the vicinity of homes.
 In mid-October, they are found in numbers at Point Calimere, possibly into Sri Lanka.
 Some appear to winter in the Western Ghats.

 Behaviour

+This cuckoo sometimes joins mixed species foraging flocks and is usually seen singly.